 Tracking Specific Actions

-Once the Facebook Pixel is on your website, there’s still more to do to be setup for your campaign.
+Once the Facebook Pixel is on your website, you can track specific actions like form submissions, other clicks and downloads.
 This is where you set up for precise measurement of your ads.
 For tourism, I’ve used these events to track map downloads, and inquiries on packages and brochures.
 You can also track purchases if you have an online shopping cart.
 Facebook calls these “Events” and there are several to choose from.
-Where do you want to set up your event code?
-The event code goes on the last page a consumer reaches when they’ve completed the desired action.
-For example, on a getaway package inquiry form, install the code past the point of the form submission.
-Put the code on the “submit” button or on a “thank you” page that comes up after submitting the form.
+My favorite part with these events is that you no longer need to worry about code.
+Once the pixel is on your site, Facebook can track anything that happens.
+You just need to set it up first.

 Using the Pixel for Tourism

 When it comes to Facebook marketing for tourism, pixel technology is very helpful not only for tracking, but also for building Facebook target audiences.
-Once the pixel is on your site, Facebook will have access to a ton of data that you can use.
-You can add people to your audience that have visited a specific page on your website or exclude people who already completed the action you wanted them to take.
-You can also create a lookalike audience of people who converted into a sale or who have visited the website.
+Once the pixel is on your site, Facebook will have access to a ton of data.
+Add people to your audience who have visited a specific page on your website or exclude people who already completed the action you wanted them to take.
+Create a lookalike audience of people who converted into a sale or who have visited the website.
 You can even make an audience of people who came to your website, but didn’t complete the action yet.